- Forever chemicals are a group of chemicals that don’t easily break down

 Unfortunately, when the chemicals leak from these products, they end up everywhere, from the dust in our homes, to food and drink, and eventually our bodies.

-How harmful are forever chemicals to humans?
+How harmful are forever chemicals?

-They can increase our risk of developing health conditions such as cancer, liver disease, obesity, and fertility issues, according to the European Environment Agency.
+Forever chemicals can increase our risk of developing health conditions such as cancer, liver disease, obesity, and fertility issues, according to the European Environment Agency.

-Low levels of forever chemicals aren’t necessarily harmful.
+Low levels of these chemicals aren’t necessarily harmful.
 The problem comes when we’re exposed to high levels of them.
 Unfortunately, since they’re in almost everything we eat, drink, and touch, the likelihood of this happening is high.

 Are there forever chemicals inside you?